Mercer Island Transit Interchange

 Could the corner of 78th Ave SE and SE 24th St include an entry into the proposed roundabout?
 It seems like that could be a way to help mitigate the traffic on North Mercer Way between 80th and 77th by providing residents living north of NMW with an option to access Westbound I-90 and/or the town center that doesn't force them to traverse through the bus area.

-PatrickAllcorn asked almost 3 years agoThis is an interesting idea, though it would likely have some unintended consequences.
+PatrickAllcorn asked over 5 years agoThis is an interesting idea, though it would likely have some unintended consequences.
 Adding a north entrance to the proposed roundabout at 77th Ave would require upgrading the nearby residential streets, and perhaps trigger the need for additional property acquisition.
 Providing this option would likely create significantly more traffic on SE 24th Street, with drivers using this route to get to/from the Community Center and Luther Burbank Park.
 And any additional work outside the scope of Sound Transit's proposed configuration would need to be funded by the City.

 -